stellar/stellar-cli/README.md

 This repo is home to the Soroban CLI, the command-line multi-tool for running and deploying Soroban contracts on the Stellar network.

+## Documentation

+For installation options see below, for usage instructions [see the manual](/docs/soroban-cli-full-docs.md).

 ## Install
 Install the latest version from source: